More Information

 Staffordshire County Council’s aspirations are that the much-needed secondary school will be open for pupils in September 2028.

-The land for the GP surgery/Health Hub will be transferred to the NHS Integrated Care Board (ICB) via the S106 process and they will manage the construction and staffing.
-Further detail on the Health Hub will be agreed at the ‘Reserved Matters’ stage, should the Outline Planning Applications receive future planning approval.
+The land for the GP surgery/Health Hub will be transferred to the NHS Integrated Care Board (ICB) via the S106 process and it will manage the construction and staffing.
+Further detail on the Health Hub will be agreed at the Reserved Matters stage, should the Outline Planning Application receive planning approval.

 Landscaping, Ecology and Biodiversity

-The landscape masterplan considers the site’s context, its existing and emerging setting, existing topography, existing landscape features such as hedgerows, trees and ponds, and existing views.
+The landscape masterplan considers the site’s context, its existing and emerging setting, existing topography, existing landscape features such as hedgerows, trees and ponds and existing views.
 The key objective is to retain, enhance and celebrate the best parts of the existing landscape and create a multi-functional and enlivened network of spaces and places.

 Our appointed heritage consultant has been looking at key heritage assets and their relationship to Curborough Brooks to ensure the masterplan takes into account heritage sensitivities and responds to them positively.